 Follow wayfinding signs along the Valley Trail towards the Village.
 Whistler Olympic Park can be accessed by the entrance on Blackcomb Way (across from Day Lot 4), or via Marketplace (located off Lorimer Road).
 Please note, cyclists must dismount once in Whistler Olympic Plaza.
-Don't have a bike?
-Don't worry!
-Visit Whistler's many bike rental shops.
+Don’t have a bike during summer?
+Don’t worry!
+Visit Whistler’s many bike rental shops.

-Take advantage of secure bike (and gear) parking at Lost Lake Park starting June 18 on Fridays, Saturdays, Sundays and statutory holidays.
+Take advantage of free secure bike (and gear) parking at Whistler Olympic Park starting June 24 on Fridays, Saturdays, Sundays and statutory holidays during summer months.
 For hours of operation and information on how the bike valet works, visit whistler.ca/BikeParking.

 Whistler Presents: Explore & Experience Program

-Due to COVID-19, we have had to change how we gather at Whistler Olympic Plaza.
-You can check out the safe activities being offered at Olympic Plaza and within the valley: Whistler Presents schedule.
+You can check out the events and activities being offered at Whistler Olympic Plaza and within the valley: Whistler Presents schedule.

 Visiting Whistler Olympic Plaza in the summer

-- Whistler Parks are closed from dusk to dawn.
+- Whistler’s parks are closed from dusk to dawn.

 - Dogs must be leashed at all times.